 ABSTRACT

-Aim- The study aimed to evaluate the bio-efficacy of microbial insecticides against key lepidopteran pests of cabbage, namely the diamondback moth (Plutella xylostella Linn.) and cabbage butterfly (Pieris brassicae Linn.), with a focus on developing eco-friendly alternatives to chemical pesticides.
+Aim- The study aimed to evaluate the bio-efficacy of microbial insecticides against key lepidopteran pests of cabbage, namely the diamondback moth (Plutella xylostella Linn.)
+(DBM) and cabbage butterfly (Pieris brassicae Linn.)
+(CB) with a focus on developing eco-friendly alternatives to chemical pesticides.

-Study Design- A field experiment was conducted during the Rabi season of 2024–25 at the Vegetable Research Farm, College of Agriculture, Iroisemba, Central Agricultural University, Imphal.
+Study Design- A field experiment was conducted during the Rabi season of 2024 to 25 at the Vegetable Research Farm, College of Agriculture, Iroisemba, Central Agricultural University, Imphal.
 The cabbage variety Green Hero was used, and treatments were arranged in a Randomized Block Design (RBD) with three replications.

 Methodology- The experiment included microbial insecticides Beauveria bassiana at 5, 6, and 7 ml/L and Metarhizium anisopliae at 5, 6, and 7 ml/L along with Malathion 50 EC at 1 ml/L and an untreated control for comparison.